BLCM/bl3mods/Apocalyptech/README.md

   - Brood Mother, in Pyre of Stars, apparently spawns based partially on how many mobs you've killed outside her lair?
 Maybe just the Varkids?
   - Skagzilla's spawnrate is unaffected.
+- `better_mayhem_rewards.txt` - This buffs up XP gains even more in Mayhem modes, and increases Anointed parts on drops even more (including in non-Mayhem).
+All drops in Mayhem 3 should be Anointed.
+Mayhem drop rates are otherwise identical to the Farming Frenzy event rates, which might actually be permanent now?
 - Some customization-related mods:
   - `expanded_customization_pools.txt` - Adds in nearly all customizations to
     the relevant global-drop pools (the ones omitted are for preorders, deluxe